-Complete any applications or other instruments and provide any documents the Plan might require, and cooperate with the Claims Administrator or its agents in order to protect the subrogation rights of this Plan.

-If payment from the other party or parties has been received or deposited into any account, fund or trust, reimburse the Plan for benefit payments (but not more than the amount paid by the other party or parties before legal fees and other litigation expenses are deducted).

-You or your Covered Dependent(s) will not take any action that prejudices the rights of this Plan.
-If You or your Covered Dependent(s) enter into litigation or settlement negotiations regarding obligations of other parties, You or your Covered Dependent(s) must not prejudice, in any way, the subrogation rights of the Plan.
+- Complete any applications or other instruments and provide any documents the Plan might require, and cooperate with the Claims Administrator or its agents in order to protect the subrogation rights of this Plan. - If payment from the other party or parties has been received or deposited into any account, fund or trust, reimburse the Plan for benefit payments (but not more than the amount paid by the other party or parties before legal fees and other litigation expenses are deducted). - You or your Covered Dependent(s) will not take any action that prejudices the rights of this Plan.
+If You or your Covered Dependent(s) enter into litigation or outlanguate the section of the plan and the plan an - settlement negotiations regarding obligations of other parties, You or your Covered Dependent(s) must not prejudice, in any way, the subrogation rights of the Plan.